- Lourdes Albarran, Ph.D. (Ethics Appeal Committee Chair)

 Nancy Ortenberg, M.A., LMFT

-Nancy is a Jungian analyst in private practice in Boulder, Colorado with over 35 years of clinical experience.
-She is a graduate of the C.G.
-Jung Institute of Colorado, has also studied at the Jung Institutes of Zurich and Los Angeles and with people like Joseph Campbell, Marion Woodman and James Hillman.
-She is affiliate faculty for Naropa University where she teaches graduate Jungian psychology courses.
-In addition to individual and couples therapy Nancy facilitates ongoing monthly dream groups,, and provides individual and group clinical supervision to licensed therapists and those working toward licensure.
+Nancy is a Jungian Analyst practicing in Boulder, Colorado, with over 35 years of clinical experience.
+She graduated from the C.G Jung Institute of Colorado, where she is now the Associate Training Director for the analyst training program.
+In addition to individual and couples therapy she facilitates ongoing monthly dream groups, and provides individual and group clinical supervision to licensed therapists and those working toward licensure.

 In following the individuation process, Nancy works with clients to explore messages from the unconscious which can bring meaning to suffering, purpose, direction and enlightenment in one’s life.
-She has a particular interest in working with the unconscious in dreams, creative expression of the psyche through drawing, sandplay, and writing, and amplification in myth and fairytales.
+She has a particular interest in alchemy and in working with the unconscious through dreams, creative expression of the psyche through drawing, sandplay, and writing, and amplification in myth, fairytales, folklore and story.

 Jeff Raff, Ph.D.

 I trained in Zurich in the early 1970’s where I had the great good fortune to study with such analysts as Marie-Louse von Franz, Barbara Hannah and Arnie Mindell.
 Since that time my interests have focused on Alchemy, dream work, and active imagination.
 Moving to Denver in 1976 I co-founded the C.G.
 Jung Education and Research Institute which has morphed over the years into the C.G.
 Jung Institute of Colorado.
-I have watched our community grow from three analysts to almost twenty.
-As the current President of the Institute I hope to observe our continued growth both in numbers and diversity.
+I have watched our community grow from three analysts to our current members.

 I am a Senior Analyst member of the Interregional Society of Jungian Analsyts, a member of The International Association of Analytical Psychology and an Adjunct Professor at Pacifica Graduate Institute.
 I have written four books, including Jung and the Alchemical Imagination, The Wedding of Sophia, and The Practice of Ally Work.
 In addition I have published several articles on Kabbalah and Alchemy.
 I am at the moment enjoying the delight of my three grandchildren as I ponder the prospect of growing old and the relationship of aging to individuation.